Last Updated – Sept 2022

 - Investors should also keep an eye out for changes in the regulations surrounding the industry to determine any significant impact on companies.
 Regulations can include changes in allowable ingredients or chemicals to be used.
 A company which can dynamically adjusted as such changes can better adopt and remain sustainable for the long term while generating positive returns, thereby benefiting investors.

 All in all, investors are advised to base their selection preferences on strong domestic distribution & farmer connections, balance sheet strength in terms of cash flows and capital structure along with superior raw material security.
 In addition to this, intermediate suppliers to major global agrochemical companies are better placed due to the resulting rise or shift in outsourcing from China to India, as these companies stand a great chance of increasing market share in such eventualities.

 An Investor should cherry pick companies which have visibility in growth and have the ability to come out stronger from any downturns.
 Other factors such as profit margins, R&D expenditure, revenue growth rate etc. should definitely be checked for investing in an agricultural company.
 The below mentioned model portfolio includes a list of stable companies from the Agricultural industry for an investor to include in his portfolio.

 PI Industries Ltd

-PI Industries currently operates in the domestic agricultural inputs and CSM exports segments and is a leading player in the domestic agricultural inputs sector, primarily dealing in agrochemicals and plant nutrients.
-PI Industries’ business profile is backed by product and geographic diversity, especially in the custom synthesis and contract manufacturing (CSM) business, which accounted for approx. 70% of revenues in FY2020.
-With a solid product line up, supportive policy environment, and normal monsoon, the domestic business (30% of revenues) is also expected to improve over the medium term.
-PI Industries’ domestic businesses would further accentuate with the recent acquisition of Isagro (Asia) Agrochemicals Private Limited, with its complementary product portfolio and distribution channel.
+PI Industries’ business profile is backed by product and geographic diversity, especially in the custom synthesis and CSM business.
+With a solid product line up, supportive policy environment, and normal monsoon, the domestic business (27% of revenues) is also expected to improve over the medium term.